DanielDavid-H/dynamic-neural-engine/README.md

 Step B: The model will train for 5,000 iterations using backpropagation.

-Step C: A Loss Curve window will pop up.
+Step C: The model will print the loss values and a Loss Curve window will pop up.